Let’s Get Real: Why Aren’t Women Racing in F1?

 These legendary women racers bulldozed the strength myth:

-- Michèle Mouton: Won 4 WRC rallies, nearly snatching the 1982 title.
+- Michèle Mouton: Won 4 WRC rallies, nearly snatching the 1982 title – the time of Group B rally cars, the most wild era.
 ‘She scared us,’ rivals admitted.
 Mouton conquered Pikes Peak (1984-85).

 - Danica Patrick: First woman to win an IndyCar race (2008) & snag a Daytona 500 pole (2013).
 The first woman with 100 NASCAR Cup starts.